plattysoft/Leonids/README.md

 Leonids is a particle system library that works with the standard Android UI.

-The library is extremely lightweight, it is just a jar file of 18Kb you can add to your project.
+The library is extremely lightweight, [LeonidsLib.jar](LeonidsLib.jar) is just 18Kb you can add to your project.

+You can download [Leonids Demo from Google Play](https://play.google.com/store/apps/details?id=com.plattysoft.leonids.examples) to check out what can be done with it.

 ## Why this library?